-- FMVSS/CMVSS 209 SEAT BELT ASSEMBLIES No exemption given.
-All seatbelt assemblies shall be tested and approved to this standard.
+- FMVSS/CMVSS 124 ACCELERATOR CONTROL SYSTEMS No exemption given.
+Requires that throttle returns to idle position under stipulated conditions when all force is withdrawn.
+All electronic (Drive by Wire) throttle control products shall have a monitoring system to prevent unwanted acceleration in the event of an electronic malfunction or in the event of a severance or disconnection in the accelerator control system.
+This includes all servo gas and brake products. - FMVSS/CMVSS 206 DOOR LOCKS AND DOOR RETENTION COMPONENTS No exemption given.
+Modifications are required to maintain all OEM latching mechanisms or other compliant mechanisms.
+This standard includes power doors and rear folding ramp systems. - FMVSS/CMVSS 209 SEAT BELT ASSEMBLIES No exemption given.
+All seatbelt assemblies shall be tested, certified and labeled to this standard.
 Sewing belts together at the dealer level is not allowed. - FMVSS/CMVSS 210 SEAT BELT ANCHORAGES No exemption given.
-Seat belt anchorages shall be installed according to belt manufacturer installation instructions. - FMVSS/CMVSS 216 ROOF CRUSH RESISTANCE No exemption given. - FMVSS/CMVSS 301 FUEL SYSTEM INTEGRITY No exemption given.
-All vehicles shall be certified to meet this standard.
-Only lowered floors/fuel systems that have been tested and certified can be used.
-Documentation shall be on file.
-All floor configurations such as cargo only, or 4 inch drop and driver drop shall be included in the certification documentation. - FMVSS/CMVSS 302 FLAMMABILITY OF INTERIOR MATERIALS No exemption given.
+Modified seat belt anchorages shall be installed and tested according to the standard and installed according to the manufacturer of the component. - FMVSS/CMVSS 216 ROOF CRUSH RESISTANCE No exemption given. - FMVSS/CMVSS 301 FUEL SYSTEM INTEGRITY No exemption given.
+All modified vehicles shall be tested and certified by the alterer to meet this standard.
+Only lowered floor/fuel systems that have been tested and certified can be used as kits by the alterer.
+Documentation shall be on file. - FMVSS/CMVSS 302 FLAMMABILITY OF INTERIOR MATERIALS No exemption given.
 All materials used in completing a vehicle modification including carpet, wall material, and headliner material shall meet this standard.
 Information shall be on file showing certification.